 If you are reading this then I’m guessing you may be a little worried about some of the thoughts or feelings you are having, or someone else is concerned and has asked you to read it.

-I’ll introduce myself, my name is Nicola, I am part of the counselling team at Don’t Lose Hope as well as working in secondary schools every week.
+I’ll introduce myself, my name is Nicola, I am part of the counselling team at Don’t Lose Hope as well as a counsellor working in secondary schools every week.
 This puts me in a good position to find out what concerns young people have and how their lives can be affected by families, school, friends or just growing up.
 It can be tough being a teenager!

 It is often not until we get older that we understand the links between our thoughts, feelings and our behaviours.

 A lot of the work we do with young people is helping them to look at things in a different way.
-This does take a bit of time and practice, but with some support from us and others around you, it can be done.
+This does take a bit of time and practise, but with some support from us and others around you, it can be done.
 We may give you strategies and ideas for you to try at home or school.

 I also know that some young people worry about talking to adults either at home or at school because their worries are too personal, or they do not want to burden the people they love.
-A big part about working with a counsellor is that what we talk about will be confidential.
+A big part about working with a counsellor is what we talk about will be confidential.
 This means we will not be telling your parents/carers everything we talk about.
-However, we do need to keep you safe so there are limits to confidentiality.
+However, we do need to keep you safe so there are limits to this.
 We will discuss this with you and your parent/carer in our first meeting.
-This will make it clear to you the sort of things we cannot keep confidential.
+This will make it clear to you the sort of things we cannot keep confidential (private).

 So what is counselling and how does it help?